scheeloong/scheeloong.github.io/_contents/01-about.md

 I am passionate about Artificial Intelligence, especially Machine Learning, as it helps me understand how learning works.

 For instance, how do we model:
-* Learning: How do we train a model to learn?
+* Instantaneous Learning: How do we train a model to learn from correct examples?
 Ideas from Optimization, Sampling, Variational Inference
+* Delayed Learning: How do we learn by rewards and punishment?
+Ideas from Animal Learning to Reinforcement Learning
-* Inference: How do we do inference based on what we know?
-Ideas from Probabilistic Graphical Models
+* Inference: How do we calculate probability of events given evidences?
+Ideas from Probabilistic Graphical Models.
 * Planning: How do we plan what to do given our available information?
 Ideas from Markov Decision Processes.
-* Rewards: How do we learn by rewards and punishment?
-Ideas from Animal Learning to Reinforcement Learning
 * Information: ideas from Information Theory, Uncertainty, bayesian posterior beliefs distribution.
 * Signal Processing: How do we decide if an input is useful information or noise?
 Ideas from Signal Detection Theory.
 * Memory: How do we remember information? ideas from Sequential Circuits in Digital Logics, to delayed processing.
 * Attention: The idea of focusing.
 Where to focus?
 When to focus?
 How long should we focus?
 * Active Learning: Idea of deciding what to learn, since it's impossible to learn everything.
+* Transfer Learning: How do we transfer the useful learnt information from one model to another?
+* Knowledge Distillation: How do we transfer the core information from a large model to a smaller model?
+* Few Shot Learning: How do we learn from as few examples as possible?
+* Exploration vs Exhaustation: How do we decide if we should explore other decisions or dive into ones we already know?

 I enjoy working with applied math and code.